9ji7/Roblox-require-scripts/README.md

 # Roblox-require-scripts
-There will be require scripts for roblox some fun no destructive one if u noticed destructive script write in the comment!
+There will be require scripts for roblox some fun no destructive one if u noticed destructive require write in the comment!